ivankelly/bookkeeper-tutorial/README.md

     }
 ```

-Finally we modify #playDice() to only generate random numbers when it is the leader.
+Finally we modify `playDice()` to only generate random numbers when it is the leader.

 Run two instances of the program in two different terminals.
 You’ll see that one becomes leader and prints numbers and the other just sits there.

 Now stop the leader using Control-Z. This will pause the process, but it won’t kill it.
 You will be dropped back to the shell in that terminal.
-After a couple of seconds, you will see that the other instance has become the leader.
+After a couple of seconds, the session timeout, you will see that the other instance has become the leader.
 Zookeeper will guarantee that only one instance is selected as leader at any time.

 Now go back to the shell that the original leader was on and wake up the process using fg.
 You’ll see something like the following: